Piano Playing Tips: Melody vs Accompaniment

 Keep practicing with a good etude book.
 I recommend Piano Etudes by Francis Clark for adult beginners.

 true multitasking exercise, and great fun to do!

 you are working on S. Joplin’s "The Entertainer" (Click for a free PDF).

-Problem: There is some hard work in the left hand, and
+Problem: As you can see, there is some hard work in the left hand, and

-then on top all the stuff you need to do with your right.
+then on top of that - all the stuff you need to do with your right.
 Whew!

 Here’s how to work: